DCAP-BTLS, Primary Assessment, and the NREMT: What You Really Need to Know

 Let’s clear it up.

-When Do You Use DCAP-BTLS?
+What Is DCAP-BTLS and When Do You Use It?

 The full head-to-toe assessment using DCAP-BTLS is a secondary assessment task.
 That means it's performed after you've identified and managed any immediate life threats during the primary assessment.
 This may be done rapidly for a potentially critical patient or in a very detailed fashion while en route.